PAIDiPaidThis.com

 Why the price varies so much

 Cats vary less in size than dogs, so the scan itself is fairly consistent, but the price still swings on who performs it and why.
-A routine bladder or kidney scan at your usual vet is at the lower end.
-A specialist heart scan (echocardiogram) to investigate a murmur or breathing trouble is a skilled job that costs more, especially at a referral centre.
-Fur is thick, so the area is clipped, and nervous cats may need a mild sedative, adding a small drug charge.
-If your vet draws a sample during the scan, laboratory fees are added.
-Corporate-owned practices price around 18.3% above independents on average, per the CMA's 2026 review, and city clinics tend to sit higher than rural ones.
+A routine bladder or kidney scan at your usual vet sits at the lower end.
+A specialist heart scan to investigate a murmur or breathing trouble is a skilled job that costs more, especially at a referral centre with a cardiologist rather than a general vet.
+Fur is thick, so the area is clipped before scanning, and nervous cats sometimes need a mild sedative, which adds a small drug charge.
+If your vet takes a sample during the scan, laboratory fees are added on top.
+Who owns the practice matters too: the Competition and Markets Authority found that corporate-owned practices charge 18.3% more on average than independents, and vet prices overall rose 63% between 2016 and 2023, a shift owners increasingly notice when comparing quotes.
+Region plays a part as well, with city clinics generally sitting higher than rural ones, reflecting higher rents and staff costs.

 How to pay less

-- Ask if your own vet can scan in-house rather than referring you, which avoids a second consultation fee.
+• Ask if your own vet can scan in-house rather than referring you elsewhere, which avoids a second consultation fee and a second trip for your cat.

-- Get an itemised quote covering the scan, sedation if any, and lab work so you can see each part.
+• Get an itemised quote covering the scan, sedation if any, and lab work, so you can see exactly what each part costs before you agree to it.

-- Confirm your pet insurance covers diagnostics and check your excess before the appointment.
+• Confirm your pet insurance covers diagnostic imaging and check your excess before the appointment, ideally by calling your insurer rather than assuming.

-- For a settled cat, ask whether sedation can be avoided to trim the bill without risking a poor scan.
+• For a settled cat, ask whether sedation can be avoided to trim the bill, though don't push this if your vet thinks it will risk a poor scan or a stressed cat.

 Common questions